hudl/data-docs/style/hudl_sql_style_guide.md

 --This is a comment
 ```

-Comments that are longer and exceed 80 character limit should be down using /* as seen below
+Multi-line comments should be done using /*

 ```SQL
 /*